News alert written by Luis Izzo

 If a risk arises, employers need to consider whether a measured and staggered conversion process can be implemented to minimise ongoing exposure to liability for permanent employment entitlements.

 As always, ABLA’s expert team of employment lawyers are able to assist with any queries in this field.
-Please feel free to give us a call on 1300 565 846.
+Get in touch with our Workplace and Employment team.